-The money damages available in these cases include compensation for medical bills, property damage, missed wages and any impact of the injury on long-term earning capacity.
+The money damages (often called compensation) available in these cases include compensation for medical bills, property damage, missed wages and any impact of the injury on long-term earning capacity.
 Additional compensation may also be available for pain, suffering and emotional distress.

 In the tragic situation in which a person dies in an auto accident in Colorado, certain family members can also seek compensation for wrongful death.
 No amount of money will ever bring back your loved one, but compensation can ease the financial stress that often comes with losing a family member.

 Speak with a Denver Accident Attorney Today – The Consultation is Free